department-of-veterans-affairs/va.gov-team/products/identity/Products/Product Briefs/Incident Response Draft.md

 *

 ## Solution Approach:
-### Process using both Datadog and Pager Duty for incident management
+### Possible process using both Datadog and Pager Duty for incident management

 This process reflects the new process if we used both Datadog and Pager Duty: